DigitalRuby/MailDemon/README.md

 - Setup reverse dns for your ip address to your A record.
 Your hosting provider should have a way to do this.

 Known Issues:
-- BDAT and BINARYMIME extensions not implemented yet.
 - Hotmail.com, live.com and outlook.com have had an invalid SSL certificate for quite a while now.
 I've added them to appsettings.json.
 You may need to add additional entries for mail services with bad certificates.

 Enjoy!